String Quartet No. 7 (Hill): Music

-Analysis

 In the first movement, the contrast between the first and second subjects is striking.
 A relatively brief (as usually in Hill's quartets) development section contains some interesting harmonic progressions.
 In the outer sections of the second movement pizzicato alternates with arco, contrasting with the wistful melody in the central section.
-In the Andante hints of impressionism first appear in Hill's quartet writing, though they are not so evident as in the Eighths quartet, composed later that year (1934).
-The Finale is characterised by eloquence rather than drama.
+In the Andante hints of impressionism first appear in Hill's quartet writing, though they are not so evident as in the Eighth quartet, composed later that year (1934).
+The finale is characterised by eloquence rather than drama.
 At the end of it the opening bars of the first movement are cited, rounding the whole composition.